 Research and development

-PANDA has excellent relationships with key perinatal and generalist mental health services and researchers and we are committed to sharing our knowledge about the lived experience.
-By participating in research projects, Community Champions can add their voice to the growing data about the impact of perinatal anxiety, depression and postnatal psychosis on individuals, families and the community.
+PANDA partners with other perinatal and mental health services, and researchers.
+We are committed to sharing our knowledge about the lived experience and contributing to the evidence.
+By participating in research projects, you can add your voice to the growing data about the impact of perinatal mental health challenges.

 How to apply